fear-ai/transcript/TranscriptPRD.md

 - **Users**: User accounts and preferences

 #### 5.1.2 Data Relationships
-- One vendor can have multiple products
+- One Vendor can have multiple Products
-- Each product has multiple pricing tiers
+- Each Product has multiple pricing Tiers
-- Features are mapped to products
+- Product have a set of Features per Tier
-- Users can review multiple products
+- Users can review multiple Products
-- Comparisons are stored as user sessions
+- Comparisons are stored per User sessions

 ### 5.2 Data Sources
 - **Primary**: Manual research and vendor websites
 - **Secondary**: User reviews and feedback
 - **Tertiary**: Industry reports and market analysis
-- **Automated**: Web scraping for pricing updates (with permission)
+- **Automated**: Web scraping for pricing updates

 ### 5.3 Data Quality Requirements
 - **Accuracy**: 95%+ accuracy for pricing and features